Background

 Applicants who are invited to the Sandbox Event will receive feedback on the LOI to be incorporated into the final proposal.

-Funding decisions will be made by December 19th, 2025.
+Funding decisions will be made by mid-December, 2025.
 Funds will be released in early 2026.
 For catalyst grants, the funding period is from 18 months.
 For signature grants the funding period is 24 months.
 Budgets should be planned for this timeframe.
 Reporting requirements will be outlined at the Sandbox Event.
 All funded projects will be expected to provide quarterly updates on their project progress and data.

 Proposal Review